 Libflowmanager requires the following libraries:

-Libflowmanager has been developed and tested on the Linux operating system and Mac OS X (10.6 and 10.7).
+Libflowmanager has been developed and tested on the Linux operating system and Mac OS X (10.11).

 API notes are included in the README file that accompanies the source code.
 These notes point out the most important issues to be aware of when developing code using the library.